Now accepting applications in Raleigh / Durham / Chapel Hill / Cary / Morrisville

 But the process of figuring that out was one of the most confusing and expensive experiences of my life.
 The tests gave us numbers nobody could explain.
 The remediation quotes ranged from "you're fine" to "tear out the walls."
 Nobody could tell us what the data actually meant or what to do next.

-That experience sent me deep into the world of indoor environmental health — working alongside building scientists, researchers, and a home health expert with over 20 years of field experience.
+That experience sent me deep into the world of indoor environmental health — talking to 50+ building scientists, researchers, doctors, and remediation experts, and spending months shadowing a home health specialist on real site visits.
 What I kept hearing was the same gap: people can get data about their home, but nobody tells them what it actually means or gives them a clear, prioritized plan to fix it.

 So that's what we built.
 A home health assessment that gives you specific answers: what's in your air, which issues matter most, exactly what to do about them, and in what order.
 Not more confusion — clarity.